The Complete Guide to Pouch Cell

 Pouch cells are great but like with anything, you’ve got to know how to handle them right.

-Pouch Cells VS Cylindrical and Prismatic Batteries
+Pouch Cells VS Cylindrical and Prismatic Cells

 When choosing a lithium-ion battery format, you must compare pouch, cylindrical, and prismatic types.
 Each has strengths and limitations.

-Cylindrical Batteries
+Cylindrical Cells

 Cylindrical batteries are robust, standardized, and excellent at dissipating heat.
 They are often used in power tools, laptops, and some electric cars.

-Prismatic Batteries
+Prismatic Cells

 These batteries use a hard rectangular case and offer high energy density.
 While more durable than pouch cells, they are less space-efficient due to fixed shapes.